It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 The features are largely uncorrelated

-The features largely do not interact (but then why are you doing a complex model that is inherently interactive), or that your understanding of feature contribution deals with the interactions
+The features largely do not interact22, or that your understanding of feature contribution deals with the interactions

-The take home message is that using models in more complex settings like machine learning doesn’t mean you don’t have to worry about theoretical and model assumptions, you still have much to consider!
+The take home message is that using models in more complex settings like machine/deep learning doesn’t mean you don’t have to worry about theoretical and model assumptions, you still have much to consider!

 3.7 Classification

-Graphically we can see it in the following way, which when compared with our linear model (Figure 3.1), doesn’t look much different.
-In what follows, we create our linear combination of features and put it through the sigmoid function, which is a common link function for binary targets21.
+Graphically we can see it in the following way, which when compared with our linear model (Figure 3.2), doesn’t look much different.
+In what follows, we create our linear combination of features exactly as we did for the linear regression setting.
+Then we put it through the sigmoid function, which is a common link function for binary targets23.
 The result is a probability, which we can then use to classify the observation as good or bad based on a chosen threshold.
-For example, we might say that any instance associated with a probability greater than or equal to 0.5 is classified as ‘good’, and less than that is classified as ‘bad’.
+For example, we might say that any instance associated with a probability greater than to 0.5 is classified as ‘good’, and less than that is classified as ‘bad’.

 As soon as we move away from the standard linear model and use transformations of our linear predictor, simple coefficient interpretation becomes difficult, sometimes exceedingly so.
 We will explore more of these types of models and how to interpret them in later chapters (e.g. Chapter 7).